sysprog21/shecc/README.md

 ## Introduction

-`shecc` is built from scratch, targeted at 32-bit Arm architecture, as a self-compiling compiler for a subset of the C language.
+`shecc` is built from scratch, targeted at 32-bit Arm and RISC-V architecture, as a self-compiling compiler for a subset of the C language.

 ### Features

-* Generate executable Linux ELF binaries for ARMv7-A;
+* Generate executable Linux ELF binaries for ARMv7-A and RV32IM;
 * Provide a minimal C standard library for basic I/O on GNU/Linux;
 * The cross-compiler is written in ANSI C, arguably running on most platforms;
 * Self-contained C language front-end and machine code generator;
-* Two-pass compilation: on the first pass it checks the syntax of statements and constructs a table of symbols, while on the second pass it actually translates program statements into Arm machine code.
+* Two-pass compilation: on the first pass it checks the syntax of statements and constructs a table of symbols, while on the second pass it actually translates program statements into Arm/RISC-V machine code.

 ## Compatibility